-1. Secure signature creation devices of which the conformity has been determined in accordance with Article 3(4) of Directive 1999/93/EC shall be considered as qualified electronic signature creation devices under this Regulation until 36 months following the entry into force of this Regulation.

-- 2. Qualified certificates issued to natural persons under Directive 1999/93/EC shall be considered as qualified certificates for electronic signatures under this Regulation until 24 months after the entry into force of this Regulation.they expire. - 2a.
-The management of remote qualified electronic signature and seal creation devices by qualified trust service providers other than qualified trust service providers providing qualified trust services for the management of remote qualified electronic signature and seal creation devices in accordance with Articles 29a and 39a shall continue to be considered without the need to obtain the qualified status for the provision of these management services until 24 months after the entry into force of this Regulation. - 2b.
-Qualified trust service providers that have been granted their qualified status under this Regulation before [date of entry into force of the amending Regulation], using methods for identity verification for the issuance of qualified certificates in compliance with Article 24(1), shall submit a conformity assessment report to the supervisory body proving compliance with Article 24(1) as soon as possible, but no later than 24 months after entry into force of the amending Regulation.
-Until the submission of such a conformity assessment report and the completion of its assessment by the supervisory body, the qualified trust service provider may continue to rely on the use of the methods for identity verification set out in Article 24(1) of Regulation (EU) No 910/2014. - 3.
+- 1. Secure signature creation devices of which the conformity has been determined in accordance with Article 3(4) of Directive 1999/93/EC shall continue to be considered as-to be qualified electronic signature creation devices under this Regulation until 36 months from the date of entry into force of this amending Regulation. - 2.
+Qualified certificates issued to natural persons under Directive 1999/93/EC shall continue to be considered as qualified certificates for electronic signatures under this Regulation until 24 months after the entry into force of this amending Regulation. they expire. - 3.
+The management of remote qualified electronic signature and seal creation devices by qualified trust service providers other than qualified trust service providers providing qualified trust services for the management of remote qualified electronic signature and seal creation devices in accordance with Articles 29a and 39a may be carried out without the need to obtain the qualified status for the provision of these management services until ...
+[24 months from the date of entry into force of this amending Regulation]. - 4.
+Qualified trust service providers that have been granted their qualified status under this Regulation before ... [date of entry into force of this amending Regulation] shall submit a conformity assessment report to the supervisory body proving compliance with Article 24(1), (1a) and (1b) as soon as possible and in any event by ...[24 months from the date of entry into force of this amending Regulation]. - 3.
 A certification-service-provider issuing qualified certificates under Directive 1999/93/EC shall submit a conformity assessment report to the supervisory body as soon as possible but not later than 1 July 2017.
-Until the submission of such a conformity assessment report and the completion of its assessment by the supervisory body, that certification-service-provider shall be considered as qualified trust service provider under this Regulation. - 4.
-If a certification-service-provider issuing qualified certificates under Directive 1999/93/EC does not submit a conformity assessment report to the supervisory body within the time limit referred to in paragraph 3, that certification-service-provider shall not be considered as qualified trust service provider under this Regulation from 2 July 2017.
+Until the submission of such a conformity assessment report and the completion of its assessment by the supervisory body, that certification-service-provider shall be considered as qualified trust service provider under this Regulation.

+4. If a certification service provider issuing qualified certificates under Directive 1999/93/EC does not submit a conformity assessment report to the supervisory body within the time limit referred to in paragraph 3, that certification-service-provider shall not be considered as qualified trust service provider under this Regulation from 2 July 2017.